onyx-and-iris/voicemeeter-rb/README.md

 ### VBAN

-- `vm.vban.enable` `vm.vban.disable` Turn VBAN on or off
+- `vm.vban.enable` | `vm.vban.disable` Turn VBAN on or off

 ##### Instream | Outstream

-The following properties are available.
+The following attributes are available.

 - `on`: boolean
 - `name`: string